 Mr. Thomas, who is independent in accordance with SEC and NYSE rules, presides at meetings of our stockholders and directors and leads the Board in fulfilling its responsibilities.
 The Board benefits from Mr. Thomas' extensive and diversified leadership, and financial management experience.
 He also has strong public company board experience and has intimate familiarity with our history and business, having served as the Board's Presiding Director since 2013 and serving on the Board since 2004.

-The Board believes that the corporate governance measures it has in place ensure that strong, independent directors effectively oversee our management and provide vigorous
+The Board believes that the corporate governance measures it has in place ensure that strong, independent directors effectively oversee our management and provide vigorous oversight of our key issues relating to strategy, risk and integrity.

 Committee Members: